- Overview

 WordPress.com: This online, open-source website builder can be used for professional websites, portfolios, or blogs.
 WordPress.com sets up the online hosting and has a variety of different themes with many features and plug-ins available.
 Upgrading to a paid account is not necessary or recommended for beginners, but does allow for more customization and storage space, as well as a custom domain name and removal of WordPress.com ads.
 (Note: We recommend WordPress.COM, not WordPress.ORG.
 The latter option requires you to find your own servers to host your site, so it is not recommended for those who are beginners or do not have the resources available.)

 Blogger.com: This site is Google’s free tool for creating blogs.
 UW-Madison students can link Blogger to their Google Workspace for Education account or any Google/Gmail account.
 There are a limited variety of themes available as well, but some customizations are limited to particular themes.
-This program is completely free, without ads, but in order to have a custom domain, you must pay an annual fee (typically between $10 and $80 depending on the domain name).
-We encourage this site for beginners because it is the easiest blogging platform to get started quickly.
+This program is completely free, without ads, but in order to have a custom domain, you must pay an annual fee (typically between $10 and $80, depending on the domain name).
+We encourage this platform for beginners because it is the easiest to get started quickly.

 LinkedIn: This is a free social networking site that is designed for professional networking and has a built-in blog option.
 Similar to a Facebook profile, users create a LinkedIn profile page that has their basic information.
 There are less design customizations available on LinkedIn as compared to the other blogging options listed above.
 One downside of LinkedIn is the number of unsolicited emails you and your friends may receive if notifications are not turned off properly.